nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `list`

 > `list` shows uncompleted tasks first before completed tasks<br>
-> Tasks are displayed in the left panel of the GUI as shown in Figure 4
+> Tasks are displayed in the left panel of the GUI

 <br>